-For credit risk, we use EC as our measurement tool, since it combines the individual risk factors of probability of default (PD), loss given default (LGD) and exposure at default (EAD), as well as portfolio concentration factors.
+For credit risk, we use EC as our measurement tool, since it combines the individual risk factors of the probability of default (PD), loss given default (LGD) and exposure at default (EAD), as well as portfolio concentration factors.
 Granular EC thresholds are set to ensure that the allocated EC stays within our Risk Appetite.

-Thresholds regarding major industry groups and single counterparty exposures are monitored regularly, and notional limits for country exposures are set as well.
+Thresholds are set on major industry groups and single counterparty exposures and notional limits are established for country exposures.
 Governance processes are in place to ensure that our exposures are regularly monitored with these thresholds in mind, and appropriate actions are taken when the thresholds are breached.

-DBS continually examines how we can enhance the scope of our thresholds to effect better risk management.
+DBS continually examines how we can enhance the scope of our thresholds to improve the management of concentration risk.